PrintM3D/Quad-Fusion-Docs/printing-guides/bed-leveling-and-probing.md

 * `G31`: Sets the z-probe status and offset, this changes depending on which probe you wish to use.
 * `M558`: Defines the z-probe type.
 * `G29`: Executes bed leveling as defined by `M557`
 * `M557 Pnnn Xmmm Ylll`: Defines the pattern that will be probed when `G29` is sent. `nnn` represents the point number if you wish to perform single point probing.
 A better option is to define a mesh with `Xnnn:mmm`, `Ylll:kkk` and `Sjjj`.
 Where `nnn` and `lll` are the minimum values for each axis and `mmm` and `kkk` are the maximum values. `jjj` represents the interval over the area you just defined.
-A working `M557` command for the Promega is: `M557 X50:370 Y10:350 S30`.
+A working `M557` command for the Crane is: `M557 X50:370 Y10:350 S30`.
 * `G32` will execute the _bed.g_ file located in _sys/_ on the microSD card.

 ### The Limit Switch Probe